invopop/gobl.ksef/README.md

 [Documentation here](https://ksef-test.mf.gov.pl/docs/v2/index.html#tag/Certyfikaty-klucza-publicznego)

 Public key is needed to:
-1. Login with KSeF token `POST /auth/ksef-token`
+1. Login with KSeF token using the `POST /auth/ksef-token` endpoint.
-2. Encrypt a symmetric AES key when uploading invoices (in both online and batch formats) and exporting (batch) invoices.
+2. Encrypt a symmetric AES key when uploading invoices (in both online and batch formats) and exporting (batch) incoming invoices.